 This is a problem.
 The solution is to split this contribution.
 Half of the contribution is sacrificed to bring the other half in the desired form.
 Afterwards, the same procedure is repeated for the other term in (\ref{e:case3-G}) with a minus-sign.
-The remainders are the same and cancel each other, whereas the other halfs add up to yield the sough monomial.
+The remainders are the same and cancel each other, whereas the other halves add up to yield the sought for monomial.

 Returning to trees, we note that in the direct tree for the pocket $\tilde{e}^{(1)}$ there is always a thread from $b_{h}$ to $b_{1}$, encoding a factor $\frac{1}{E_{b_{h}}-E_{b_{1}}}$.
 With the factor $\frac{1}{E_{b_{1}}-E_{b_{N-1}}}$ it fulfils